PacificBiosciences/pbampliconclustering/README.md

 If a *region* and *extractReference* are both provided, then only the sequence between the reference coordinates is clustered from reads completely spanning the region.
 Sequence between region coordinates is extracted by mapping 100bp of flanking sequence from the reference to each mapped read returned by pysam _fetch_.

 ### Filtering
-Reads are filtered by minimum read quality `-q` [0-1].
+Reads are filtered by minimum read quality `-q` [0-1], default `0.99`.
 For extracted sequence, the QV filter is applied to the extracted sequence only.

 Primer sequences can be supplied to filter artifacts.
-Reads will only be included in clustering analysis of both primers occur in the read.
+Reads will only be included in clustering analysis if both primers occur in the read.

 ## Clustering
 Clustering is based on kmer count vectors for each read in the input dataset, following region selection and filtering.